zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartCategoryAxisItemSelectMousewheel.md

     ?>

 ### zoom
-The zoom direction.
-Possible values:
+The zoom direction.The supported values are:

 #### Returns
 `\Kendo\Dataviz\UI\ChartCategoryAxisItemSelectMousewheel`